Mic-M/ioBroker.smartcontrol/README.md

 ## Changelog

+### 0.3.3
+* (Mic-M) New feature for Motion sensors: the timer duration and brightness threshold can now be changed via states.
+These states are available under `smartcontrol.0.options.TriggerMotion.xxx.<duration|briThreshold>` for each of your motion sensors.
+Please note that any change will cause an adapter restart (for initializing and clearing all existing timers to apply the new values).
+[Issue #18](https://github.com/Mic-M/ioBroker.smartcontrol/issues/18)

 ### 0.3.2
 * (Mic-M) New feature: In the adapter configuration, tab 'Further Options' > 'Input Validation', you can now select if deactivated configuration table rows should be validated as well.
 * (Mic-M) Fix [adapter-check.iobroker.in](https://adapter-check.iobroker.in/) error [E144] "common.installedFrom field found in io-package.json.
 Must be removed."